A Local-global principle for isogenies of composite degree: Group-theoretic rephrasing

-We will prove Theorem \ref{ellnthm} by proving that, for $\ell$ large enough, we may perform a sequence of lifts of our global $\ell$-isogeny to an $\ell^2$-isogeny up to isogeny, then an $\ell^3$-isogeny up to isogeny, and so forth to successively higher powers of $\ell$.
-The technique applied splits the problem naturally into two cases: (1) we are lifting from an odd power of $\ell$ to an even power, and (2) we are lifting from an even power to an odd power of $\ell$.
-We will show that lift-exceptional subgroups only arise when lifting from an even to an odd power of $\ell$.
+We will prove Proposition \ref{ellnthm_group} by inductively considering when we may perform a sequence of lifts of our global $\ell$-isogeny in $\C(E)$ to an $\ell^2$-isogeny, then an $\ell^3$-isogeny, and so forth to successively higher powers of $\ell$.
+The technique applied splits the problem naturally into two cases: (1) we are lifting from an odd power of $\ell$ to an even power, and (2) we are lifting from an even power to an odd power of $\ell$, see Lemma \ref{nondis}.
+We will show that lift-exceptional subgroups only arise when lifting from an even to an odd power of $\ell$ (Theorem \ref{upthm}).
+Key to this argument is the fact that we are working with the entire isogeny class $\C(E)$; at each stage of the induction we replace $E$ by an isogenous curve in $\C(E)$ that has an $\ell^{n-1}$-isogeny itself.

-Key to this argument is the fact that everything here is only ``up to isogeny".
-In the course of our inductive argument, we are naturally led to assume that $E/K$ is isogenous to an $E'/K$ which has a global $\ell^{n-1}$-isogeny.
-This does not imply that $G_{E}(\ell^{n-1})$ is contained in a Borel, but $G_{E'}(\ell^{n-1})$ \emph{is} contained in a Borel.
-Furthermore, $E$ has a global $\ell^n$-isogeny up to isogeny if and only if $E'$ does, as $E$ and $E'$ are in the same isogeny class.
-Thus, without loss of generality, in our inductive argument we will assume that $E$ itself has an $\ell^{n-1}$-isogeny globally by replacing $E$ by an appropriate curve in its isogeny class.

-Sections \ref{lemup} and \ref{exceptional} contain the group-theoretic results necessary to prove the following theorem: \begin{thm} Let $\ell$ be an odd prime and let $E$/K have a rational $\ell$-isogeny and locally almost everywhere have a rational $\ell^n$-isogeny up to isogeny.
-Then: \begin{itemize} \item If $n=2$, $E$ has a rational $\ell^2$-isogeny up to isogeny, \item If $n>2$, $E$ has a rational $\ell^n$-isogeny up to isogeny or $G_{E'}(\ell^{2m+1})$ is contained in
+Section \ref{sec_gpthy} contains the group-theoretic results necessary to prove the following theorem: \begin{thm} Let $E$ be an elliptic curve over a number field $K$.
+Let $\ell$ be an odd prime and suppose that $\C(E)$ has a $K$-rational $\ell$-isogeny and locally almost everywhere has an $\ell^n$-isogeny.
+Then: \begin{itemize} \item If $n=2$, $\C(E)$ has a $K$-rational $\ell^2$-isogeny, \item If $n>2$, $\C(E)$ has a $K$-rational $\ell^n$-isogeny or, up to conjugacy, $G_{E'}(\ell^{2m+1})$ is contained in

-for some $0<m\leq (n-1)/2$ and some $E' \sim_K E$.
-In that case, $E$ has a rational $\ell^{2m}$-isogengy up to isogeny. \end{itemize} \end{thm} \begin{rem} This Theorem shows that exceptions occur only when lifting from an even power of $\ell$ to an odd power.
-And in these cases the exceptional images of Galois are Borel mod $\ell^{2m}$ and radical mod $\ell^{m+1}$. \end{rem} The proof of this theorem relies in a crucial way upon the map